Meet YOLO26: next-gen vision AI.

 The sixel protocol is currently only supported on Linux and macOS because these platforms have native terminal capabilities compatible with sixel graphics.
 Windows support for terminal graphics using sixel is still under development.
 For updates on Windows compatibility, check the VSCode Issue status and documentation.

-If problems persist, consult the VSCode repository, and visit the plot method parameters section for additional guidance.
+If problems persist, consult the VSCode repository for terminal-image support status.

 Displaying video inference results or animated GIF frames using sixel in the terminal is currently untested and may not be supported.
 We recommend starting with static images and verifying compatibility.
 Attempt video results at your own risk, keeping in mind performance constraints.
 For more information on plotting inference results, visit the predict mode page.